tim50687/What_I_Learned/database_systems/murachMySQL/HowToCreateView.md

 # How to create views

-SELECT queries can be complicates, particularly if they use multiple joins, subquires, and/or aggregate functions.
+SELECT queries can be complicated, particularly if they use multiple joins, subquires, and/or aggregate functions.

 Because of that, you may want to save the queries you use regularly.
 One way to do that is to store the statement in a script.
 Another way is to create a view.